bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/The-Complete-JavaScript-Reference.md

 These new keywords dramatically simplify the use of Promises and allow us to write Promise-based, asynchronous code that looks like synchronous code that blocks while waiting for network responses or other asynchronous events.

-Asynchronous code can't return a value or throw an exception the way that regular synchronous code can.
+Asynchronous code can’t return a value or throw an exception the way that regular synchronous code can.
 And this is why Promises are designed the way the are.
 The value of a fulfilled Promise is like the return value of a synchronous function.
 And the value of a rejected Promise is like a value thrown by a synchronous function.

 `async` and `await` take efficient, Promise-based code and hide the Promises so that your asynchronous code can be as easy to read and as easy to reason about as inefficient, blocking, synchronous code.

 Given a Promise object p, the expression await p waits until p settles.
 If p fulfills, then the value of await p is the fulfillment value of p.
 On the other hand, if p is rejected, then the await p expression throws the rejection value of p.

     let response = await fetch("/api/user/profile");